50 Vintage Wedding Photos So Beautiful We Can't Look Away

 Catherine Deneuve and Vogue photographer David Bailey wed in 1965

 French actress Catherine Deneuve is a mystery that’s impossible to unravel.
 While she’s been connected to many men she’s only married once, to photographer David Bailey after he photographed her for Playboy when she was 21.
 They married at the St. Pancras Registry Office in London on August 18, 1965.
-They divorced in 1972, leading Denevue to say, “Marriage is obsolete and a trap.”
-After her divorce Deneuve went inward and stopped publicly talking about her relationship, which she believes made people want to know ever more about her.
+They divorced in 1972, leading Deneuve to say, “Marriage is obsolete and a trap.”
+After her divorce, Deneuve went inward and stopped publicly talking about her relationship, which she believes made people want to know even more about her.
 She told the Advocate:

 Me being an actress, not being married but having children, means I have this whole other side, this secret, private life.
 People still wonder.
 And the less I tell them, the more the wonder grows.